jayellho/cs8803-gpu-proj2-cuda-optimization/README.md

 4. `report.pdf` - Report covering thought process, steps taken and techniques used throughout the project.
 5. `grade.py` - Grading script used to evaluate CUDA kernel performance.

-## Optimization techniques explored/ used.
+## Optimization techniques explored/ used
 NOTE: Please read `report.pdf` for detailed coverage of techniques and steps taken.
 - Memory pinning.
 - CUDA Streams.